audrow/fitbit-goal-setter/README.md

 I'm not sure.
 I found that this occurred occasionally when I tested on Windows.
 If it does, just hit Ctrl-C and try again and probably it will finish up and give you the correct output.

+### It can't find my config file, what's going on?

+Make sure that you are in the same directory that you created the config file in.
+You can do a `ls` to see what files and folders are in your current directory, and use `cd` to move into the correct directory.

 ### I'm getting a YAML error, how do I fix it?